-If possible, have the person living with Alzheimer's disease sign a driving contract while still in the early stages of dementia.
+If possible, have the person with mild dementia sign a driving contract.
 The contract will give you permission to help him or her stop driving when necessary.

 When to stop driving